reider-roque/linux-utils/README.md

 * `ghget`- download zip archive of the current version of a GitHub repository's master branch.
 * `rotate_wp` - rotate the wallpaper for Gnome 3 desktop
+* `mount-droid` - A helper utility for mounting Android devices on Linux